Olex2/help/gui/EN/home/settings.md

 A pictogram of all current atom types appears in the main window.
 With the left mouse and the pressed SHIFT key, this can be moved to any position.
 This legend can be switched on and off by typing `legend`.

 # Info
 If selected, more information on a structure is shown in the top panel.
-The keyboard command for this is `showwindow info true|false`
+Keyboard: `showwindow info`
+Options: true|false

 # Alerts
 The `Reset` link will reset all alerts.